 A father and son realize their destiny is assessing and treating blaster and lightsaber wounds in a galaxy far, far away

-Editor's Note: Star Wars super fan, hockey player and fifth-grader Michael Friese has watched the Star Wars movies more times than he can remember.
+Editor's Note: Star Wars super fan, hockey player and now ninth-grader Michael Friese has watched the Star Wars movies more times than he can remember.
 He has read, reread and quoted from character encyclopedias and built nearly every Star Wars LEGO set, except the Millennium Falcon and the Death Star, as he is keen to remind me in the weeks before his birthday and Christmas.
-Michael shared his Star Wars expertise for this column and on May the 4th he talked about Star Wars injuries on the Sunrise 7 morning show.
+Michael shared his Star Wars expertise for this column as a fifth grader, and talked about Star Wars injuries on the Sunrise 7 morning show for May the 4th.

 By Michael Friese and Greg Friese

 During our epic father-son lightsaber duels in the basement, we frequently reenact the battle and dialogue between Darth Vader and Luke Skywalker in the bowels of Lando's Cloud City.

 "You are not my father," Michael wails in return.